jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 <img src="images/1.%20Commands%20Main%20Concepts.005.png" width="80" />

-That way, a command might be used as a __definition__ for another command.
+That way, one command might be used as a __definition__ for another command.

 If a command is used as a definition, a *dashed border* may be used: